Investigating Black-Box Function Recognition Using Hardware Performance Counters: Evaluation

-With respect to protecting TEE applications, we draw attention to countermeasures when deploying Intel Software Guard eXtensions (SGX) enclaves.
-SGX applications may be compiled and built using the `anti side-channel interference' (ASCI) feature, which suppresses HPC events registered to Intel PMUs upon entry to production-mode enclaves~\cite{intel:sys_guide}, thus preventing their use as a side-channel for inspecting enclave contents.
-Unless developers explicitly and negligently opt-out of ASCI, then production enclaves are strengthened significantly to to the attacks described in this paper.
-Likewise, we strong reiterate best-practice guidelines to manufacturers for preventing ARM TrustZone TEEs from raising events during secure world execution by securely configuring the PMU control and debug registers upon TEE entry (\texttt{MDCR\_EL3.SPME == 0 \&\& PMCR\_EL0.DP == 1 \&\& !ExternalSecureNoninvasiveDebugEnabled()})~\cite{trustedfirmware}.
+Attention is also drawn to countermeasures when deploying Intel Software Guard eXtensions (SGX) enclaves.
+SGX applications can be built using the `anti side-channel interference' (ASCI) feature, which suppresses interrupts to Intel PMUs upon entry to production enclaves~\cite{intel:sys_guide}, thus preventing their use as a side-channel for inspecting enclave contents.
+Unless developers explicitly and negligently opt-out of ASCI, then production enclaves are strengthened significantly to the attacks described in this paper.
+Likewise, we reiterate best-practice guidelines to device manufacturers to prevent PMU events being raised during secure world execution by securely configuring the PMU control and debug registers upon TEE entry.

-For software-based mitigations, inspiration can be taken from Li and Gaudiot~\cite{li2020challenges} who posed the challenge of HPC-based Spectre attack detection in the face of `evasive' adversaries.
-State-of-the-art accuracy of Spectre detection models declined by 30\%--40\% after introducing instructions that mimicked benign programs.
-Thus, one countermeasure is to introduce micro-architectural obfuscation in applications by randomly and significantly perturbing the PMU during the execution of sensitive functions.
-Noise injection was also suggested by Liu et al.~\cite{liu2019adaptive} for countering ARM cache-based side-channels; however, such methods must be generalised to \emph{all} events, not only cache-based counters.